CHS Mission Statement

 The Connecticut Humane Society is the leading resource in the state for companion animal welfare, enriching the lives of families and communities through adoption services, medical care, education, and prevention of cruelty.

 CHS envisions a state where each companion animal finds a permanent, compassionate home, where communities are enriched by the special bond between people and animals and where cruelty no longer exists.
 CHS’ purpose, direction and path are guided by the following set of core values:

-We manage and allocate all our resources to remain steadfast to our mission, to achieve the greatest good, and to ensure the future of our organization.
+CHS manages and allocates all its resources to remain steadfast to the mission, to achieve the greatest good, and to ensure the future of the organization.

-Our actions and decisions are based on providing the best medical and shelter care, and services to the most animals.
-We respect the life of each individual animal, while focusing on the welfare of staff, community, and the animal population as a whole.
+CHS’ actions and decisions are based on providing the best medical and shelter care, and services to the most animals.
+CHS respects the life of each individual animal, while focusing on the welfare of staff, community, and the animal population as a whole.

-We enrich the Connecticut community we serve by placing safe, healthy companion animals in responsible, loving homes.
+CHS enriches the Connecticut community it serves by placing safe, healthy companion animals in responsible, loving homes.

-We treat all persons with dignity and respect in a non-judgmental manner.
-The general public, our staff members and volunteers are all viewed as our partners in improving animal welfare and in fulfilling our Mission.
+CHS treats all persons with dignity and respect in a non-judgmental manner.
+The general public, staff members and volunteers are all viewed as partners in improving animal welfare and in fulfilling the Mission.

 A 2018 Snapshot

 Animal control and private rescue served